phisn/algebraic-server-reconciliation/docs/main.typ

     ),
   ),
   caption: [Comparison of prediction responsiveness between algebraic (purple dashed) and override (red dashed) reconciliation from Player 1's perspective.
 The stair-step pattern in override reconciliation reflects the 30-tick delay between input and visible effect, while algebraic reconciliation provides immediate visual feedback.]
-) <fig:exp1-override>
+) <exp1-override>

-Figure @fig:exp1-override starkly illustrates why naive override reconciliation creates an unacceptable player experience in interactive games.
+@fig:exp1-override starkly illustrates why naive override reconciliation creates an unacceptable player experience in interactive games.
 The override method's characteristic stair-step pattern reveals the full network round-trip delay between player input and visual feedback: each movement command initiated by Player 1 only becomes visible after traveling to the server and back, creating a 60-tick (1-second) perceived lag.
 In contrast, algebraic reconciliation maintains smooth, immediate response to inputs, with position updates appearing instantaneously from the controlling player's perspective.
 The periodic convergence points where both lines intersect represent moments when the server state finally catches up to where the client was 30 ticks earlier, confirming that both methods eventually achieve consistency despite their radically different user experiences.
 This comparison underscores that algebraic reconciliation preserves the essential benefit of client-side prediction, responsive controls, while achieving it through direct algebraic operations rather than speculative simulation.

 === Analysis